RobertBarachini/Diploma/README.md

 # Diploma
-Diploma at FRI, University of Ljubljana
+Diploma thesis at FRI, University of Ljubljana

-Programs will be added shortly.